keeperdog/docs-vuepress/docs/guide/README.md

 Over 2 years team management experience, good at technology research and sharing , time management, requirement analysis, task decomposition, etc;

 I think I'm a good team member and I'm a person of great honesty to others.
 Also I am able to work hard under great pressure.
 I am much self-motivated in my work.
 Flexible, Positive and Innovation

+so I can make a difference in a team.

 That’s all.
 Thank you for giving me the chance